younux/blood-donation/client/src/app/shared/components/input-mask/README.md

 ##Outputs

+###onCompleteHostValue :
+This output emits a string containing the host value when user completes the mask.

+It can be used to bind it to a callback to invoke on when user completes the mask.

-###onComplete :
+###onCompleteUnmaskedValue :
-This output emits a string containing the unmasked value.
+This output emits a string containing the unmasked value when user completes the mask.

 It can be used to bind it to a callback to invoke on when user completes the mask.